 The Story of Spaghetti and Meatballs

-Ahhh, Spaghetti and Meatballs.
-It’s a dish that instantly warms the hearts of families all across America.
-The chewy noodles and comforting taste of tomato sauce, meat and cheese form the perfect combination.
-But, do you know where spaghetti and meatballs come from?
+Ahhh, spaghetti and meatballs.
+It’s a dish that instantly warms the hearts of families across America.
+The chewy noodles and the comforting taste of tomato sauce, meat, and cheese form the perfect combination.
+But do you know where spaghetti and meatballs come from?
 We’ll give you a hint: it’s not Italy.

 The story of spaghetti and meatballs actually starts here in America.
-The first chapter begins when Italian immigrants came to the U.S. The Italians loved eating pasta and marinara sauce.
-But, their version of “meatballs” was very different.
+The first chapter began when Italian immigrants came to the U.S. The Italians loved eating pasta and marinara sauce.
+But their version of “meatballs” was very different.
 They called them polpettes, and they were a lot smaller.
-And, they didn’t eat polpettes on their pasta.
+And they didn’t eat polpettes on their pasta.

 But soon, they discovered the hearty American meatball.
 These meatballs were made from ground meat, usually beef, pork or turkey.
 Not to mention, they were delicious and affordable.
-Finally, before we knew it, it was happily ever after for spaghetti and meatballs.
+So finally, before we knew it, it was happily ever after for spaghetti and meatballs.

 The Story Continues

-Now, you can order the dish at restaurants all around the country, including here at Spizzico’s.
+Now, you can order the dish at restaurants nationwide, including at Spizzico’s.
 It’s easy to make at home, too.
-When kids, teens and even young adults are first learning how to cook, it’s usually one of the first dishes they learn to master.
+When kids, teens, and even young adults first learn how to cook, it’s usually one of the first dishes they learn to master.

 You can also find other variations.
-You’ll see some people replace the meatballs with shrimp or sausage.
-And, the classic marinara sauce comes in a variety of different flavors.
+For example, some people replace meatballs with shrimp or sausage.
+And the classic marinara sauce comes in a variety of different flavors.
 Spaghetti squash is also becoming more and more popular.
-In fact, there’s even such a thing as spaghetti-flavored ice cream.
-And of course, Campbell’s SpaghettiOs are a favorite among kids.
+There’s even such a thing as spaghetti-flavored ice cream.
+And, of course, Campbell’s SpaghettiOs are a favorite among kids.

-Even though spaghetti and meatballs are so popular in the U.S., you still won’t find the combination served in Italy.
-But, if you ever find yourself dining in Venice or Naples, don’t worry.
+Even though spaghetti and meatballs are so famous in the U.S., you still won’t find the combination served in Italy.
+But if you ever dine in Venice or Naples, don’t worry.
 There are still plenty of other great Italian pasta dishes to choose from, like gnocchi and ravioli.